artdesignbySF/BTC-tarrot/README.md

 ### VII.
 The Chariot

 **Visual:** A powerful figure stands in a chariot, pulled by two creatures.
 The chariot is adorned with circuit patterns and Bitcoin symbols.
-The figure holds a scepter that emits a beam of light.
+The figure holds a scepter that emits a focused beam of light.

 **Bitcoin/Lightning Theme:** The Chariot represents willpower, control, and determination, which can be linked to the drive and ambition within the cryptocurrency space.